charlesnathansmith/whatlicense/README.md

 # whatlicense

+**IMPORTANT -- This is an experimental research project with no active support.**

+It worked against the handful of 32-bit targets I was able to obtain, but I have no way to test how well it generalizes beyond that.
+It definitely will not work against 64-bit targets in its current form, but the verification code used for those is unpacked to a low address so it might not take a a complete rewrite.

+If this is an area you want to spend some time working on, then feel free to re-use anything here as a jumping off point, but it's all presented here as-is with no guarantees or support.

+# overview

 Full tool chain to extract WinLicense secrets from a protected program then launch it bypassing all verification steps, utlizing an Intel PIN tool and license file builder.

 For a full technical breakdown of everything these tools are doing under the hood, see [tech_details.pdf](tech_details.pdf)